-For more information on internships, please consult our webpage on internships or the Internship Handbook
+For more information on internships, please consult our webpage on internships or the Internship Handbook also available on the website.

 Practicum

 The Practicum is a foundational requirement for students in ICP and is when the majority of practical learning occurs.
 Students, usually in pairs, work on a project in partnership with an Indigenous community for a period of eight or more months.
 Most often, students work with communities on a Comprehensive Community Planning (CCP) process, although students have also worked on land use planning, community health and wellness plans, governance, housing, and language plans.